Frequently Asked Questions about Filing Trust Account Information

 The trust account information question should be answered according to the facts as they exist on the date the information is certified.
 You do not need to report closed IOLTA accounts - only currently open accounts.
 You do not need to notify the WSBA if you open an IOLTA account midyear.
 You report only once a year.

-You can complete the Trust Account Information during the online license renewal process at www.mywsba.org beginning in mid-October or on the License Renewal form which is mailed to every WSBA member in mid-October.
-If you did not receive a License Renewal form and are not renewing online, please call (206) 443-9722 or email email@example.com.
-Only Active members are required to fill out the Trust Account Information.
+You can complete the Trust Account Information during the online license renewal process at www.mywsba.org beginning in November or on the License Renewal form which is mailed in November.
+If you did not receive a License Renewal form and are not renewing online, please call 206-443-9722 or email email@example.com.
+Only Active lawyers are required to fill out the Trust Account Information.

 No. If you fail to file the Trust Account Information, we do not assume that you do not maintain a trust account.
 Also, you may be subject to discipline.

-Yes, you must file the Trust Account Information regardless of whether you have an IOLTA account.
+Yes, you must file the Trust Account Information regardless of whether you are practicing law or have an IOLTA account.

 Call the WSBA Service Center at 800-945-WSBA (9722) or 206-443-WSBA (9722), or email firstname.lastname@example.org.